New Clarence Town Bridge

 How will the construction of the new bridge impact local traffic?

-Will loan limits stay in place on the Brig O’Johnston Bridge during construction of the new bridge?
+Will load limits stay in place on the Brig O’Johnston Bridge during construction of the new bridge?

 Yes, the existing restrictions and subsequent detours will remain in place during the construction of the new Clarence Town Bridge.